cainmagi/Dockerfiles/manual-xubuntu/cloudreve.md

 | :------------------: | :------------------------------: |
 | ![](./display/cloudreve-5.png) | ![](./display/cloudreve-6.png) |

 We only need to change the role of the user from a "Provisional User" to a "Registered User".
-Since the "Registered User" has been verified by the administrator, such user will have 4GB disk space.
-To verify it, just login with the user account again, and upload a file
+Since the "Registered User" has been verified by the administrator, such a user will have 4GB of disk space.
+To verify it, just log in with the user account again, and upload a file

 |  Upload a file with the user account  |  Check the stored file in your DGX desktop  |
 | :------------------: | :------------------------------: |